Flowpoint Marketing

 The diagnosis

 We name the drop-offs: traffic that does not convert, offers that do not match the ad promise, hand-off gaps, and slow or missing follow-up.
-It is honest and prioritized by what is most likely costing you booked work.
+It is honest and prioritized by what is most likely costing you qualified inquiries.

 - 3